yrsf/incubator/sdp/README.md

 | sdpclient-common |                    | txm-lib        | renamed from sdpsmartclientwebapp-shared         |
 | pceversion       |                    |                | removed as duplicate function with assembly-meta |

-For details about these gradle plugins, see the chapter buildSrc.
+For details about these gradle plugins, see buildSrc.